How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 Cross-selling in practice

-Cross-selling can be as simple as spotting an opportunity to carry out another service your customer may not realise they need until you suggest it.
+Cross-selling can be as simple as spotting an opportunity to carry out another service your customers may not realise they need.

-Think about the complementary services you offer and practice spotting opportunities to add value to your customers by making useful recommendations.
+Think about the complementary services you offer and practice spotting opportunities to add value to your customers through useful recommendations.

 Cross-sell your services with ease